paramadeep/poisol/README.md

       role : "singer"
   }'
 ```
-Poisol, dynamically generates class called 'User', with methods 'ofName' and 'hasRole', which can be used to build as many User's as we need for the tests.
+Poisol, dynamically generates class called 'User', with methods 'of_name' and 'has_role', which can be used to build as many User's as we need for the tests.

 It handles complex request and responses, like array, nested array, array having nested array etc..

-The following can be dynamically configured
+The following can be dynamically configured, through the builders available
 - Request
   - url
   - type